louisguitton/guitton.co-hugo/content/posts/2020-12-20-dbt-artifacts.md

 ## Example Application 1: Detecting a Change in Materialization

-Let's say you want to check that no materialisation as changed before you run `dbt run`.
+Let's say you want to check that no materialisation has changed before you run `dbt run`.
 This is useful because some materialization changes require a `--full-refresh`.
 You could achieve the change detection with the following commands: